Is there any difference between Japanese cosmetics made and sold in Japan versus those from overseas markets versus those from duty-free shops?

 Above in picture is a COSME Japan Textbook for cosmetics certification, which mentioned that due to various laws of different countries, the regulations on product ingredients are also different.
 According to Japanese regulation, these ingredients are prohibited in Japan while they are allowed in other countries such as formalin, retinoic acid, hydrogen peroxide, benzoyl, etc.

 According to Japanese Pharmaceutical Law, product ingredients must be updated every year, while in many other countries it is required to be updated in a couple of years, and in China, it has never been updated since the 1980s or 2000 (no clear date available).
-Hence, many Japanese products are not exported overseas because the ingredients are not recognized/updated by overseas regulations and hence they are not qualified to enter the market.
+Hence, many Japanese products are not exported overseas because the ingredients are not recognized/updated by overseas regulators and hence they are not qualified to enter the market.
 Given that, brands are forced to modify the ingredients to comply with overseas regulations.

 Everyone knows that cost of production in Japan is very high due to high overhead costs such as labor, material, and so on.
 Given that, many Japanese brands manufacture their products which are sold in overseas market, in other countries instead of Japan to cut manufacturing cost.
 Hence, due to low manufacturing costs, the products sold in overseas markets are cheaper than those sold in Japan.
 You could find the same product in South Korea, China, Hong Kong, Vietnam, or in different countries duty-free shops at 20-40% lower prices.